SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 | (zipped input and pseudopotential files)

-In the input file *C2H2_gs.inp*, namelists variables are specified.
+In the input file *C2H2_gs.inp*, input keywords are specified.
 Most of them are mandatory to execute the ground state calculation.
 This will help you to prepare an input file for other systems that you want to calculate.
-A complete list of the namelist variables that can be used in the input file can be found in
+A complete list of the input keywords that can be used in the input file can be found in
 :any:`List of all input keywords <List of all input keywords>`.